Hay Golf Club Week Ending December 16th.

 qualifying and then through regional qualifying, to book

-in this year's final.
+their place in this year's final.

 Paul Rolfe in division one got off to a flying start, but